TheThingSystem/steward-ios-library/README.md

 ##Installation

-You can either copy all the files for the relevant library into your porject, or include the appropriate static library as a subproject with either `libThing.a` or `libClient.a`.
-Alternatively you could use the bianry release and drop the [pre-built binary for the latest release](https://github.com/TheThingSystem/steward-ios-library/releases/tag/0.1) into your project.
-If you do this, you must add `-ObjC` to the "Other Linker Flags" option in your project settings.
+You can either copy all the files for the relevant library into your porject, or include the appropriate static library as a subproject with either `libThing.a` or `libClient.a` as targets.

+However the easiest method is to use the bianry release and drop the [pre-built binaries](https://github.com/TheThingSystem/steward-ios-library/releases/tag/0.1) along with the asociated header files for the static libraries into your project.

+*Note:* If you do this, you must add `-ObjC` to the "Other Linker Flags" option in your project settings.

 ###Dependencies